Assessment of Fair Housing

 Written comments may be submitted to firstname.lastname@example.org by 5:00 p.m. on September 29, 2017.
 Please include “AFH Comments” in the subject line.

 Comments may also be mailed to:

 1200 W. 7th St, 9th Floor

 Los Angeles, CA 90017

-A public hearing will be held during the public comment period on September 14, 2017.
-There will be a presentation on the proposed goals and strategies as well as an opportunity for the public to submit verbal or written comments.
+A public hearing was held during the public comment period on September 14, 2017.
+It included a presentation on the proposed goals and strategies as well as an opportunity for the public to submit verbal or written comments.

 6:00 p.m. - 8:00 p.m.

 Thursday, September 14, 2017

 100 West 1st Street